animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 {spring-framework-javadoc}/org/springframework/context/annotation/ImportResource.html\[`@ImportResource`\]
 annotations on a Spring `@Configuration` or `@SpringBootApplication` class.
-The moment you explicitly provide a bean definition that would otherwise be provided by {sdg-name} using 1 of the annotations, the annotation-based configuration backs away.
+The moment you explicitly provide a bean definition that would otherwise be provided by Spring Data for GemFire using 1 of the annotations, the annotation-based configuration backs away.

 </div>